visgl/luma.gl/docs/upgrade-guide.md

 ## Upgrading from v3 to v4

+luma.gl v4 is a major release with API changes.
+Please read this documentation before upgrading your luma.gl's dependency from v3 to v4.
-luma.gl v4 is a major release and a number of previously deprecated features have been removed and a number of additional deprecations have been made at the same time in this version.
+In addition, a number of previously deprecated features have been removed and a number of additional deprecations have been made at the same time in this version.

 ## Removed Features